 Consumers care about not only the quality of the furniture they purchase, but they’re paying more and more attention to the ethics behind their home furnishing purchases.
 As the years pass, the size of the United States’ eco-friendly furniture market grows.
 This is true for both the residential and commercial furniture markets.

 Sustainability encompasses many factors in furniture production: environmental impact, treatment of workers producing the furniture, and harvesting raw materials, and all of the ways that production contributes to these factors.
-Eco-friendly furniture is expected to become an even higher priority for consumers as we move forward.
+Eco-friendly furniture is expected to become a higher priority for consumers as we move forward.

 5. The Number of Single-Person Households are Increasing

 According to the Census Bureau, the number of single-person households is on the rise.
 How is this relevant to the furniture industry?
-There are more people buying furniture than ever before because they aren’t sharing spaces—or furniture—with anyone.
+More people are buying furniture than ever because they aren’t sharing spaces—or furniture—with anyone.
 This means that the furniture industry is in a prime position to sell more pieces than ever.

 Another way the increasing number of single-person homes affects the industry relates to the type of furniture being bought.
 Many people living alone reside in smaller homes or apartments.
 That means they need multipurpose, compact, or modular furniture to fit in their space.
-Furniture companies should pay attention to these needs and make sure they’re providing options their customers can and want to utilize.
+Furniture companies should pay attention to these needs and ensure they provide options their customers can and want to utilize.

 6. Augmented Reality as a Marketing Tool

 Customers are furniture shopping and trying to envision what each piece might look like in their space.
-When they’re preparing to invest in furniture for their home or office, they want to make sure they’re going to love what they choose and that it will fit with the rest of their furnishings and décor.
+When they’re preparing to invest in furniture for their home or office, they want to make sure they’ll love what they choose and that it will fit with the rest of their furnishings and décor.
 And with augmented reality tools and apps, it’s possible.